Seokyoung-Hwang-AI/Image-Classification-Transfer-Learning/README.md

 # Sign Language Digit Classification: From CNN to Transfer Learning

 This project explores the classification of sign language digits (0-9) using Deep Learning.
 It demonstrates the evolutionary process of model performance, comparing a baseline CNN built from scratch with a Transfer Learning approach using VGG16.
+This project was developed as **a mid-term project for the Department of AI at Korea National Open University (KNOU) in April 2025.**

 ## 📖 Project Overview
 * **Goal**: Classify hand gestures representing digits 1-10.